 There are three different types of Power of Attorney:

-conventional Power of Attorney gives the agent whatever powers the principal chooses, often for a specific period of time, beginning when it is signed.
+A conventional Power of Attorney gives the agent whatever powers the principal chooses, often for a specific period of time, beginning when it is signed.

-durable Power of Attorney stays in effect for the principal's lifetime, beginning when it is signed.
+A durable Power of Attorney stays in effect for the principal's lifetime, beginning when it is signed.
 It contains specific language stating that the agent's power is to stay in effect even if the principal becomes incapacitated.

-springing Power of Attorney "springs" into effect upon a specific event, such as when the principal becomes incapacitated.
+A springing Power of Attorney "springs" into effect upon a specific event, such as when the principal becomes incapacitated.
 It must be carefully drafted so that there is no difficulty determining when the springing or triggering event has occurred.

 By signing a Power of Attorney, you are not giving up your right to act in your own behalf; you are instead empowering your agent to also act when and how you have directed.
 Also, it's important to note that you can revoke, or cancel, a Power of Attorney at anytime, and you do not need to give a reason for doing so.
 If you do make changes to your Power of Attorney it is a good idea to let all involved parties know of your decision - particularly your appointed agent and anyone they may be dealing with, as well as your attorney.